Gulet Cruises in Croatia

 Derived from the French goulette (schooner), the word gulet describes a type of craft that is typical for Turkey’s southwestern coast.
 Its origins are found in various transport and fishing vessels of the Aegean.
 Usually double-masted, gulets were initially built of local Turkish pine, but different materials have entered the menu long since.
 The gulets we use are carefully selected – always on the basis of personal inspection, to make sure we use the best, most elegant and most versatile.
 They were built by skilled traditional craftsmen in various shipyards.
 The fine materials used in building them, the very traditional feel of their fittings, the pleasant pace of travel and the overall sense of beauty and grace they exude make them a uniquely attractive alternative to standard industrial yachts.

-During a gulet cruise in Croatia, there are many experiences to enjoy: swimming in the azure waters of the Adriatic, watching the never-ending array of scenery and lovely settlements drift past, learning about an important region’s variegated history, sampling the diverse cuisine and the superb wines of the area – it’s all there, waiting for you.
+During a cruise in Croatia, there are many experiences to enjoy: swimming in the azure waters of the Adriatic, watching the never-ending array of scenery and lovely settlements drift past, learning about an important region’s variegated history, sampling the diverse cuisine and the superb wines of the area – it’s all there, waiting for you.

 If cruising, swimming and discovering the sites are not quite enough for you, further activities are available: snorkelling, kayaking, relaxed strolls on shore or in one or other harbour town, a chance to engage with local culture.
-Our guides, with profound knowledge of the area and its history, will be there to answer any questions- and to introduce you the wealth of local cuisine: based on their extensive travels in the region, they have a list of favourite restaurants, wineries and other hang-outs, places you will thoroughly enjoy.
+Our guides, with profound knowledge of the area and its history, will be there to answer any questions- and to introduce you the wealth of local cuisine: based on their extensive travels in the region, they have a list of favourite restaurants, wineries and other places you will thoroughly enjoy.

 Croatia and its coast are the most recent addition to our list of cruise destinations – so far.
 Based on our over two decades of experience in designing and running gulet cruises, we have set up our Croatian cruises as a perfectly balanced combination of experiences.
 The range of options, from sight-seeing via swimming and snorkelling to hiking or wine-tasting, make the region equally ideal for private charters as it is for scheduled tours.
-No matter what you or your friends’ interests are, the Coast of Croatia has something to offer for eveyone!
+No matter what you or your friends’ interests are, the Coast of Croatia has something to offer for everyone!

 Getting In Touch

-If you have any questions about any of our Croatian gulet cruises or you’d like to enquire about creating a bespoke gulet holiday in Croatia just for you and your friends or familiy please don’t hesitate to get in touch.
+The Croatian gulet cruise calendar runs from spring until autumn.
+If you have any questions about any of our Croatian gulet cruises or you’d like to enquire about creating a bespoke gulet holiday in Croatia just for you and your friends or familiy please get in touch.
 We will be delighted to help.